-Car accident claims involving serious injuries are rarely cut and dry.
-You might be entitled to a recovery, but you must be able to prove both fault and the extent of your injuries to do so.
-Also, when the injuries are severe and the stakes are high, the other party/insurer may challenge your claim or dispute the damages you request.
+Car accident claims involving serious injuries are rarely cut-and-dry.
+You might be entitled to a settlement check, but you must be able to prove both fault and the extent of your injuries to collect due compensation.
+Also, when the injuries are severe and the stakes are high, the other party/insurer may challenge your claim or dispute the amount of damages you request.

-A car accident lawyer serving Houston can help with your claim and advocate for your best interests throughout the process.
-Rest assured, we will be with you from start to finish.
-To ensure proper handling of your claim and the recovery you deserve, contact D. Miller & Associates, PLLC at (713) 850-8600 for a free case evaluation today.
+A car accident lawyer in Houston can help with your claim and advocate for your best interests throughout the process.
+And rest assured we will be with you from start to finish.
+To ensure proper handling of your claim and the compensation you deserve, contact D. Miller & Associates, PLLC at 713-850-8600 and request a free consultation today.

 Texas is a fault car accident state, which means that the insurance companies will determine fault before they provide coverage.
-Whoever is at fault will be responsible for any injured parties’ damages.
+Whoever is at fault will be responsible for an injured party’s damages.
 To determine the liable party(s), both insurers will launch investigations into the accident and its cause.

-If an insurer asks you to provide a recorded statement, politely decline until you have spoken with our team.
-You may unintentionally say something that could devalue your claim or invalidate it altogether.
-Let us review your accident and explain the best way to proceed.
+NOTE: If either insurer asks you to provide a recorded statement, politely decline until you have spoken with our team.
+You may unwittingly say something that could devalue your claim or invalidate it altogether.
+Let us review the facts of your accident and explain the best way to proceed.
 We can even speak to the insurance adjusters for you to take some of the burden off your shoulders.

 If the other party caused your car accident, we can file a claim with the at-fault party’s insurance company and collect under his/her liability coverage, up to the policy’s limits.
-In most cases, the at-fault party is another driver, but it can also be other third parties, such a pedestrian, motorcyclist, tire manufacturer, or semi-truck carrier, or even a city or municipality.
+In most cases, the at-fault party is another driver, but it can also be other third parties, such a pedestrian, motorcyclist, car manufacturer, semi-truck carrier, or even a city or municipality.

 Fault — or negligence, in personal injury legalese — comes in many forms.
 It includes anything another party did that was unsafe, careless, or illegal and that caused your accident.
 Below are a few common examples:

 - Driving while intoxicated

-- Driving while distracted (e.g., texting, reaching for something in the car, etc.)
+- Driving while distracted (e.g., texting, reaching for something in the car, daydreaming, etc.)